Reed vs McIlroy: A Ryder Cup rematch at the Masters

 A 27-year-old American seeking his first major championship versus a 28-year-old Irishman chasing golf history.

-It's Hazeltine in 2016 all over again, and the Masters can only hope for a similar, back-and-forth, down-to-the-wire finish.

-Reed and McIlroy are forever linked to that singles match two years ago.
-Reed prevailed on the 18th hole in a rare U.S. victory at the Ryder Cup.
+Reed and McIlroy are forever linked to that singles match two years ago, which Reed won on the 18th hole.
+The personalities are unchanged.
+The events, and the stakes, are entirely different.

-Now, it's about stroke play, and with golf's first major of 2018 on the line.

 "It's definitely not a two-horse race at this point," McIlroy cautioned.
 "There's a lot more guys.
 I told myself today, leaderboards are huge here; it's hard to miss them.
 But I said to myself, 'Don't concentrate on them too much.
 Try not to look at them.'
 It's hard not to.